Chronology: Synchronism

 The fundamental problem of chronology is to synchronize events.
 By synchronizing an event it becomes possible to relate it to the current time and to compare the event to other events.
 Among historians, a typical need is to synchronize the reigns of kings and leaders in order to relate the history of one country or region to that of another.
 For example, the Chronicon of Eusebius (325 A.D.) is one of the major works of historical synchronism.
 This work has two sections.
 The first contains narrative chronicles of nine different kingdoms: Chaldean, Assyrian, Median, Lydian, Persian, Hebrew, Greek, Peloponnesian, Asian, and Roman.
 The second part is a long table synchronizing the events from each of the nine kingdoms in parallel columns.

 By comparing the parallel columns, the reader can determine which events were contemporaneous, or how many years separated two different events.
 To place all the events on the same time scale, Eusebius used an Anno Mundi (A.M.) era, meaning that events were dated from the supposed beginning of the world as computed from the Book of Genesis in the Hebrew Pentateuch.
 According to the computation Eusebius used, this occurred in 5199 B.C.
 The Chronicon of Eusebius was widely used in the medieval world to establish the dates and times of historical events.
 Subsequent chronographers, such as George Syncellus (died circa 811), analyzed and elaborated on the Chronicon by comparing with other chronologies.
-The last great chronographer was Joseph Justus Scaliger (1540-1609) who reconstructed the lost Chronicon and synchronized all of ancient history in his two major works, De emendatione temporum (1583) and Thesaurus temporum (1606).
-Much of modern historical datings and chronology of the ancient world ultimately derives from these two works.
-Scaliger invented the concept of the Julian Day which is still used as the standard unified scale of time for both historians and astronomers.
+The last great chronographer was Joseph Justus Scaliger (1540-1609) who reconstructed the lost Chronicon and synchronized all of ancient history in his two major works, De emendatione temporum (1583) and Thesaurus temporum (1606). from these two works.
+Scaliger invented the concept of the Julian day, which is still used as the standard unified scale of time for both historians and astronomers.

 In addition to the literary methods of synchronism used by traditional chronographers such as Eusebius, Syncellus and Scaliger, it is possible to synchronize events by archaeological or astronomical means.
 For example, the Eclipse of Thales, described in the first book of Herodotus can potentially be used to date the Lydian War because the eclipse took place during the middle of an important battle in that war.
 Likewise, various eclipses and other astronomical events described in ancient records can be used to astronomically synchronize historical events.
 Another method to synchronize events is the use of archaeological findings, such as pottery, to do sequence dating.